 Is there anything I can do to prevent testicular torsion?

 Unfortunately, there isn’t anything you can do to prevent testicular torsion from happening.
-However, it’s always a good idea to wear proper protection when playing sports to avoid any kind of testicular injury.
+However, it’s always a good idea to wear proper protection when playing sports to avoid any kind of direct injury to your testicle(s).
 If you’ve already had surgery for testicular torsion, the stitches placed inside you will help prevent future torsion from happening.